 - Advance notification about season events

-- Reserved priority seating for our annual Bethlehem Bach Festival performances
+- Reserved Priority Seating throughout the Concert Season and at our annual Bethlehem Bach Festival performances

 - Invitations to receptions and other events